circinusX1/exi-ccw/README.md

 # 6 Coils Guitar Pickup
-## EXI-CCW, Six Continous Coils Winding guitar pickup
+## EXI-CCW, Six Continuous Coils Winding guitar pickup

 EXI -  SIX in Greek.
-CCW -  Continous Coils Winding,
+CCW -  Continuous Coils Winding,

 The coils / diffferential input of the OP amp have no soldering between the coils (less noise).